brad-lin/FreePSXBoot/README.md

 * Copy the full memory card image corresponding to your model/BIOS to a memory card.
 * Insert it **in slot 1**.
-* **If you have a SCPH-1002 with BIOS version 2.0: insert another memory card in slot 2 (its content doesn't matter)**.
+* **If you have a SCPH-1001 or SCPH-1002 with BIOS version 2.0: insert another memory card in slot 2 (its content doesn't matter)**.
 * Power up your PlayStation with the lid open, and go to the memory card manager.
 * After a few seconds, the screen will be filled with cyan.
 Wait ~30 seconds for the [Unirom](https://github.com/JonathanDotCel/unirom8_bootdisc_and_firmware_for_ps1) welcome screen to appear.
 * If the cyan screen doesn't appear, you have either used a wrong memory card image, or the memory card image was not written properly (the mcd file must be written as raw data to the memory card), or something else went wrong.
 If you are 100% certain that the memory card image was written properly, and that you are using the correct image, please open an issue.